LongAiden/transaction-dataflow/README.md

     *   YAML: `docker_all/docker-airflow.yaml`
         *   `/your/external/scripts:/opt/airflow/external_scripts`  # Add this line to help airflow can access external scripts
-        *   `/your/external/output:/opt/airflow/results`  # Add this line # Add this line to help airflow can access external folder
+        *   `/your/external/output:/opt/airflow/results`  # Add this line to help airflow can access external folder
+        *   `/your/external/feature_store:/opt/airflow/feature_store`  # Add this line to help airflow can access feature store folder
         *   Add build with context and target for airflow services => To reduce the time to build images.
 Only airflow-worker has pysaprk and other Python libraries
         *   Add mems to reduce resource consumption
         *   Add volumes for some services